The Inventory Hub is the home for your restaurant’s inventory. Within the Inventory Hub users can access the Inventory Fuse Panel.

 Dashboard → Sales Hub → Quickbooks Fuse

-Here you can view and edit your restaurant’s chart chart of accounts, which is used for calculations within Eyenalyze.
+The Quickbooks Fuse allows users to view and edit a restaurant’s chart chart of accounts, which is used for calculations for Eyenalyze.

 You do not have to save after each adjusted entry, but you will need to select “Save Changes” in the bottom right corner to apply your changes.

 If a restaurant needs more options to edit the accounting that goes into your restaurant’s calculations on Eyenalyze, please see the tutorial on How to use the Advanced Accounting View (How to use the Advanced Accounting View).

 Once Eyenalyze is receiving sales data from your restaurant’s POS, you will want to set up your credit card groups, house accounts, and initial safe balance in order to set up your cash flow.